GlobalLukas/masters-thesis/README.md

 ﻿# masters-thesis

-This is the repository for my master's thesis.
+This is the work-in-progress repository for my master's thesis.
+Distribution and modification are allowed only with the author's permission.

 ## Quantum-classical Duality between Heisenberg and Ruijsenaars-Schneider Models